saasquatch/mobile-sdk-objectivec-cocoapod/README.md

 Let's add one more bit of functionality to our app to demonstrate `listReferralsForTenant`.
 Bob Testerson referred our new user, Claire Fraser, and we would like to show him a list of everyone he's referred (it's a lot).
 To do this, we call `listReferralsForTenant`.

 This method looks up all the referrals for us, the tenant.
 The other required parameter is a secret to authenticate the request.
 The remainder of the parameters are options for filtering this list.
 In this case, we want to list only the referrals where Bob is the *referrer*.
 We will pass in Bob's userId and accountId and parse the list returned in `userInfo`.
-For a description of the options for filtering, see the (TODO: LINK THE DOCS).
+For a description of the options for filtering, see the [SaaSquatch docs](http://docs.referralsaasquatch.com/api/methods/#open_list_referrals "Referral SaaSquatch REST API reference").

 ```swift
 Saasquatch.listReferralsForTenant(tenant, withSecret: secret, forReferringAccountID: bobsAccountId, forReferringUserID: bobsUserId, beforeDateReferralPaid: nil, beforeDateReferralEnded: nil, withReferredModerationStatus: nil, withReferrerModerationStatus: nil, withLimit: nil, withOffset: nil,